What 'The X-Files' Understood About the Search for Truth

 The original series’ disenchantment with authority is key to its relevance in the current climate, but the revival (consisting of a six-episode run in 2016 followed by a 10-episode season in 2018), couldn’t sustain the same angry pitch as the early years.
 The mythology was too muddled, and Mulder and Scully were too weary.
 The new seasons were at their best grappling not with politics but with the passage of time, though those two themes did align this year in “The Lost Art of Forehead Sweat,” the writer and director Darin Morgan’s pointed satire on the death of “the truth” as meaningful currency.
 Mulder and Scully came of age as counterarguments to ’90s complacency.
 It was never clear where they fit once paranoia went mainstream.

 It feels like breaking an unspoken code to talk about The X-Files as though it changed; the show wanted the gravitas of an abiding fight between uncompromising characters.
 But Mulder and Scully grew up.
-By the time the eighth season began and Scully was blaming aliens for Mulder’s abduction, it was clear they’d been play-acting as skeptic and believer for years, staying in their boxes because they took comfort in them.
+By the time the eighth season began and Scully was blaming aliens for Mulder’s abduction, it was clear they’d been playacting as skeptic and believer for years, staying in their boxes because they took comfort in them.
 This is the tension humming through the series: The only simple truths are the “genuine fakes” people construct, whether to manipulate others or just to get through the day.
 Clear-cut concepts—believer, skeptic, nameless villain, little gray men—inhabit a world that is otherwise hazy and confused, screaming for definition.
 Think of how often Mulder and Scully are lit in silhouette, made mythic but small against the negative space around them.
 They are ideas about what it means to be human, but this somehow only makes them more vividly individual.

 The structure of the series evokes the same tension.
-The X-Files pioneered the balancing act between serialized mythology and standalone cases, which it took so seriously it essentially became two shows: one (myth arc) an elegy for everyone caught in the conspirators’ crosshairs, the other (monster-of-the-week) a set of experimental tone poems about intimate fears.
-Though most shows assemble collaborative writers’ rooms, X-Files writers broke scripts independently; continuity went to hell, but the world of the show was split through a prism and made vibrant by its contradictions.
+The X-Files pioneered the balancing act between serialized mythology and stand-alone cases, which it took so seriously it essentially became two shows: one (myth arc) an elegy for everyone caught in the conspirators’ crosshairs, the other (monster of the week) a set of experimental tone poems about intimate fears.
+Though most shows assemble collaborative writers’ rooms, the X-Files writers broke scripts independently; continuity went to hell, but the world of the show was split through a prism and made vibrant by its contradictions.
 The series adapted to make room for comedy, anguish, and an extended riff on Dostoevsky’s Grand Inquisitor.
 But even as The X-Files redefined itself, infinite possibilities were kept in check by its self-imposed formula: The mythology never bled into the monster-of-the-week episodes, especially at the peak of the show, and Mulder and Scully’s platonic-romantic relationship could never cross the line into an overt affair.

 When the partners did get together, it was late in the series and mostly offscreen.
 Their relationship was confirmed only after Mulder was abducted at the end of Season 7, freeing the show from having to accommodate the shift in their dynamic.
 Even then, questions about Mulder’s “involvement” in Scully’s potentially supernatural pregnancy persisted through the last episode of the revival.
 But if the gaps in the story left room for inconsistencies, they were also capable of drawing viewers in.
 At its best, The X-Files had a knack for subverting expectations for big moments and delivering small, human ones instead, like when Mulder greeted Scully after her abduction with just a VHS tape as a gift—a tragically underwhelming attempt to convey his intense affection.
-Everything ordinary that happened on screen hinted at a greater, sublimated truth that was too vast to hold.
+Everything ordinary that happened on-screen hinted at a greater, sublimated truth that was too vast to hold.

 As much as the series strained for answers, it wasn’t lost on The X-Files that the unknown is usually more appealing.
 And yet not knowing is never enough.
 The show both worshipped and rebuked Mulder’s restless search for his white whale, the capital-T Truth.
 His refusal to let go—of anything—upended his life and the lives of those around him, but it also positioned him as a kind of rogue hero, working to expose corruption from within the government even if it cost him his beliefs.
 In the language of The X-Files, to believe honestly is to doubt, and to doubt is an act of voluntary self-destruction.
 Scully’s cancer in Season 4 is a direct result of her attempt to reckon with her abduction; she removes and studies an implant in her neck and nearly pays for it with her life.
 But she and Mulder keep working, tearing the world open to see what ails it.
 “In the source of every illness lies its cure,” Scully insists.
 Like radiation, this is invasive work, demanding the bravery to confront uncertainty.